SAP-samples/cap-cds-hands-on/README.md

-# hands-on-with-cap-cds
+# Hands-on with CAP CDS

-An introduction to the key features of the Conceptual Definition Language (CDL) used in CAP CDS modelling.
+A hands-on introduction to the key features of the Conceptual Definition Language (CDL) used in CAP CDS modelling.